vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

 - An active class must be derived from the class ```RKH_SMA_T``` of RKH.
-- Every state machine's action must be implemented as a C callback function, whose signature must comply with RKH requirements, but the body of these callbacks should be written in C++ language.
+- Every state machine's action must be implemented as a C callback function, whose signature must comply with RKH requirements, but the body of these callbacks is written in C++ language.

 The behavior of Blinky is defined by the following state diagram.